kevin-hartman/llmops-stacks/README.md

 See the generated ``README.md`` for next steps!

-## Customize MLOps Stacks
+## Customize LLMOps Stacks
 Your organization can use the default stack as is or customize it as needed, e.g. to add/remove components or adapt individual components to fit your organization's best practices.
 See the [stack customization guide](stack-customization.md) for more details.

 ## FAQ

-### Do I need separate dev/staging/prod workspaces to use MLOps Stacks?
+### Do I need separate dev/staging/prod workspaces to use LLMOps Stacks?
 We recommend using separate dev/staging/prod Databricks workspaces for stronger isolation between environments.
 For example, Databricks REST API rate limits are applied per-workspace, so if using [Databricks Model Serving](https://docs.databricks.com/applications/mlflow/model-serving.html),